-An African Slaving Port on the Atlantic by Mariana Candido (2013)
+An African Slaving Port and the Atlantic World by Mariana Candido (2013)

 Cross-Cultural Exchange in the Atlantic World: Angola and Brazil during the Era of the Slave Trade by Roquinaldo Ferriera (2012)